Shopping for Safe Gluten Free Products – How to Read Food Labels

 Shopping for safe gluten free products should have gotten easier after the FDA’s gluten free food labeling rule became final in 2014.
 As a celiac, I believe it has actually become more complicated in many ways to read food labels.

-When I returned from speaking at The Food Allergy Blogger’s Conference in Denver, Colorado, I sat down to write this post.
-One of the sessions at which I spoke was about activism and advocacy, and I took the opportunity to encourage other bloggers to help educate their readers about how to choose safe gluten free products.
+When I returned from speaking at The Food Allergy Blogger’s Conference in Denver, Colorado, I sat down to write this post about shopping for safe gluten-free foods and reading food labels.
+One of the sessions at which I spoke was about activism and advocacy, and I took the opportunity to encourage other bloggers to help educate their readers about how to choose safe gluten-free products.

 Mind you, this was an audience of food allergy bloggers — if anyone would be aware of how to shop for the safest products, it would be them.
-While we all agreed that buying products that are certified gluten free is ideal, not everyone knew how to tell the difference between those that are certified by an independent agency and those that are merely called gluten free by the manufacturers themselves.
+While we all agreed that buying certified gluten-free products is ideal, not everyone knew how to tell the difference between those that are certified by an independent agency and those that are merely called gluten-free by the manufacturers themselves.

 It’s confusing stuff and I’ll tell you why.